 How Much Salt Should You Add To Your Bait?

-While adding salt to your bait is an effective way of attracting and catching more carp, if you don’t do it correctly, it can actually have the opposite effect, which no angler wants.
+While adding salt to your bait is an effective way of attracting and catching more carp, if you don’t do it correctly, it can have the opposite effect, which no angler wants.

 Five grams of salt for every 1kg of particles is the best place to start.
 This, in effect, is about the same as what you would find in the equivalent amount from a tin of sweetcorn and also in a loaf of bread.
 Today’s bait bought in tackle shops for carp fishing (and other species) already contains salt.

-Therefore, adding more salt to baits makes them slightly more salty, giving you the edge over the standard baits you use.
+Therefore, adding salt to baits makes them slightly more salty, giving you the edge over the standard baits you use.

-Therefore the best time to use rock salt or Himalayan salt in your bait for carp is during winter and spring, plus during and after the spawning season.
+Therefore, the best time to use rock salt or Himalayan salt in your bait for carp is during winter and spring, plus during and after the spawning season.
 But, you can use it all year round as carp will always take the opportunity to increase their salt and mineral levels.

-Where To Use Salt In Fishing Bait?
+When To Use Salt In Fishing Bait?

 Before we discuss how to add salt to your baits, let’s first look at how to use salt alone as bait without mixing it into anything else.

 The first thing you need to do is take your rock salt or Himalayan salt and divide it up into different sizes.
-You will want some big rocks of salt about half the size of a tennis ball, some smaller crystals, and a little ground salt too.
+You will want some big rocks of salt about half the size of a tennis ball, some smaller crystals, and a little ground salt, too.

 You can then throw in the smaller crystals to boost the attraction more as they will dissolve faster, and finally, throw the fine salt to get a bite quickly, like in match situations or during a short session.